pagkly/Zed/Investopedia3/How Is Your Financial Health Looking.md

 ## How Financial Health Is Determined

 An individual’s financial health can be measured in a number of ways.
-A person’s savings and overall [net worth](https://www.investopedia.com/video/play/what-net-worth/) represent the monetary resources at their disposal for current or future use.
-These can be affected by debt, such as credit cards, [mortgages](https://www.investopedia.com/terms/m/mortgage.asp), and auto and student loans.
+A person’s savings and overall [[net worth]](https://www.investopedia.com/video/play/what-net-worth/) represent the monetary resources at their disposal for current or future use.
+These can be affected by debt, such as credit cards, [[mortgages]](https://www.investopedia.com/terms/m/mortgage.asp), and auto and student loans.
 Financial health is not a static figure.
 It changes based on an individual’s liquidity and assets, as well as the fluctuation of the price of goods and services.

 For example, an individual’s salary might remain constant while the costs for gasoline, food, mortgages, and college tuition increase.
 Despite the good state of their initial financial health, the person may lose ground and lapse into decline if they do not keep pace with rising costs of goods.

-Typical signs of strong financial health include a steady flow of income, rare changes in expenses, strong [returns on investments](https://www.investopedia.com/terms/r/returnoninvestment.asp) that have been made, and a cash balance that is growing and is on track to continue to grow.
+Typical signs of strong financial health include a steady flow of income, rare changes in expenses, strong [[returns on investments]](https://www.investopedia.com/terms/r/returnoninvestment.asp) that have been made, and a cash balance that is growing and is on track to continue to grow.

 ## Improving Your Financial Health